qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 |image1|

-This is the change log for the next release of QGIS - version 2.14 'Essen'.
+This is the changelog for the next release of QGIS - version 2.14 'Essen'.
 Essen was the host city to our developer meet ups in October 2012 and 2014.

 **Long Term Release**